Covid-19: updated hospice visitor information

 - When you arrive at the hospice, please use the hand gel located in our reception area;

 - All visitors must wear face coverings at all times inside the hospice – covering your nose and mouth.
-You will be given a Personal Protective Equipment pack (PPE) before you go to your relative’s room, consisting of a surgical face mask, apron and gloves.
-Please put this on before entering the room and wear it for the duration of your visit.
-It is not OK to take your PPE off in the room or let the mask slip below your nose or wear it below your chin;
+You will be given a surgical face mask at reception before you go to your relative’s room.
+Masks should be removed when leaving the room and placed in the bin provided.
+It is not okay to take your PPE off in the room or let the mask slip below your nose or wear it below your chin;

 Please remember we may need to change our guidance in the future based on the updates we receive from the Department of Health and Social Care.